Originally published in the Winter 2020 issue of the Claremont Review of Books.

 Simon & Schuster, 352 pages, $28

-During a Democratic town hall event hosted by CNN on October 10, 2019, candidate Beto O’Rourke proposed revoking the tax-exempt status of churches and religious organizations that oppose gay marriage.
+During a Democratic town hall event hosted by CNN on October 10, 2019, presidential candidate Beto O’Rourke proposed revoking the tax-exempt status of churches and religious organizations that oppose gay marriage.
 “There can be no reward, no benefit, no tax break,” he intoned, “for anyone, or any institution, any organization in America, that denies the full human rights and the full civil rights of every single one of us.”
 O’Rourke’s abuse of the term “civil rights”—his pandering attempt to borrow the moral grandeur of 1964 in order to abrogate the First Amendment—is no longer an anomaly.
 On the contrary, as Christopher Caldwell ably shows in The Age of Entitlement, his remark is a perfect example of what civil rights has come to mean.

 One of the most astute observers of contemporary politics, Caldwell argues that the United States now has two constitutions.
 The first is the one on the books.
 The second arose in the 1960s and replaced the old liberties with new, incompatible ones based on group identities.
 “Much of what we have called ‘polarization’ or ‘incivility’ in recent years is something more grave,” he writes.
 “It is the disagreement over which of the two constitutions shall prevail.”
 More bracing still, he puts the blame for this crisis on the most sacred totem in American politics: our civil rights legislation.